zenml-io/zenml/docs/book/component-guide/orchestrators/skypilot-vm.md

 This component is only meant to be used within the context of a [remote ZenML deployment scenario](../../getting-started/deploying-zenml/README.md).
 Usage with a local ZenML deployment may lead to unexpected behavior!
 {% endhint %}

-{% hint style="warning" %}
-SkyPilot VM Orchestrator is currently supported only for Python 3.8 and 3.9.
-{% endhint %}

 ## When to use it

 You should use the SkyPilot VM Orchestrator if: